Your first local LLM, start to finish

 >>> what is the capital of australia?

-You should get something like "Canberra is the capital of Australia." within a second.
+You should get back something like "Canberra is the capital of Australia." inside a second.

-Type /bye or hit Ctrl-D to exit.
-The model stays loaded in memory for a few minutes after you exit, so the next ollama run is fast.
-After that, it gets unloaded and reloads on next use.
+Type /bye or hit Ctrl-D to leave.
+The model stays loaded in memory for a few minutes after you exit, so your next ollama run is quick.
+After that it unloads and reloads on next use.

 Step 3: the API

-You can also talk to Ollama via HTTP.
-This is how every tool that integrates with Ollama works (VS Code plugins, web UIs, scripts).
+You can also reach Ollama over HTTP.
+This is how everything that integrates with it works, the VS Code plugins, the web UIs, your own scripts.

-In a separate terminal, with no ollama run open:
+Open a separate terminal, with no ollama run going:

 # generate a one-shot completion via http api